 Quantity detection?
-What is a quantity?
+What is a “quantity”?
 And why do we need to detect it?

 Beer is offered in several containers (e.g. cans, bottles); each of them is available in multiple sizes (e.g. 25 cl, 50 cl, 75 cl or 0.25 lt, 0.50 lt, 0.75 lt).
-A good catalog would capture these information in dedicated fields, like “container” (bottle, can) and “capacity” (25cl, 50cl, 75cl in the example above): in this way the search logic can properly make use of them.
+A good catalog would capture this information in dedicated fields, like “container” (bottle, can) and “capacity” (25cl, 50cl, 75cl in the example above): in this way, the search logic can properly make use of them.
 Faceting (and subsequent filtering) is a good example of what the user can do after a first search has been executed: he can filter and refine results, hopefully finding what he was looking for.

-So one of the main challenge, when implementing a search logic, is to get the point about the meaning of the entered terms.
+So one of the main challenges, when implementing a search logic, is to get the point about the meaning of the entered terms.
 This is in general a very hard topic, often involving complicated stuff (e.g. machine learning), but sometimes things move on an easier side, especially when concepts, we want to detect, follow a common and regular pattern: like a quantity.

 - exact match: all bottles with a capacity of 25cl

 - range match: all bottles with a capacity between 50cl and 75cl.

 - equivalence exact match: all bottles with a capacity of 0.5 liters (1lt = 100cl)

 - equivalence range match: all bottles with a capacity between 0.5 and 1 liter (1lt = 100cl)

 The following is a short list with a brief description of all supported features:

 - variants: a unit can have a preferred form and (optionally) several variants.
 This can include different forms of the same unit (e.g. mt, meter) or an equivalent unit in a different metric system (e.g. cl, once)